|About The Lindsay/Carson Families

 The Carsons are a complicated bunch.
 We've gone back to ca 1760, the Ballaghameehan, Leitrim birth of Mollie Carson, William's

 documents and DNA links that show Wm's Parish was Rossinver in northernmost Leitrim, specifically the neighbourhood of

 Ballaghameehan, including the townlands Lattone, Derrinahumrick, and Tullyskeherny, at the southeast edge of Lough Melvin.
 There are

 few early 1800s records for Carsons in Leitrim, and there were only 8 Carsons living in the entire county by 1911.

 However there were (and still are) a lot of Carsons in Fermanagh suggesting that William's family originated there.
 Many were

-just over the border with Leitrim in Parishes named Inishmacsaint, Belleek, Templecarn, Devenish, and Cleenish.
-William's wife
+located just over the Leitrim border in Parishes named Inishmacsaint, Belleek, Templecarn, Cleenish, and closest of all Devenish.

 William's wife Anne was from Fermanagh, as was William Carson, son of Johnston Carson, who married Sarah Carson, Sam Carson's

 daughter who ended up in Whitewood SK.
 At least 1 of the "5 brothers" of Leitrim also lived in Fermanagh before moving to Ontario.

 (There exists some verbally transmitted information that Wm. was from Armagh.
 This is incorrect.
 The 1851 census for Holland